mklarqvist/djinn/README.md

 ```

 For diploid and biallelic sites the memory cost for genotypes in uncompressed bcf is NM bytes and M(4N-1) bytes in raw vcf.

+## Algorithm overview

+## Getting help

+We are actively developing Djinn and are always interested in improving its quality.
+If you run into an issue, please report the problem on our [Issue tracker](https://github.com/mklarqvist/djinn/issues).
+Be sure to add enough detail to your report that we can reproduce the problem and address it.

+## Developers' Guide

+Djinn is designed as a programming library providing simple C++ APIs to build/load an archieve and to query it.
+The `examples/` directory contains a variety of examples that demonstrates typical uses of the C++ APIs.
+The library requires only a single header: `djinn.h`.
+This file contains additional detailed API documentation.
+Djinn aims to keep the APIs for `djinn_*` classes in `djinn.h` stable.

+## Limitations

+* Djinn is a framework for storing and querying sequence variant data only.
+This excludes all other meta data such as positional information (contig and position) and reference/alternative allele encodings.